Trusted by 1000+ companies

 While this is a description of our typical process, depending on the client and the processes agreed with the client, relevant legal documentation may need to be customized accordingly.
 Please feel free to talk to our growth team so that we can find a solution that suits your business in the best possible way.

-We are also currently in the process of implementation of ISO/IEC 27701 (Privacy Information Management System) so that we can demonstrate in even a better way a high level of protection of personal data.
+We are also ISO/IEC 27701 (Privacy Information Management System) certified, which further demonstrates a high level of protection of personal data.

 What about the (sub)processors?

-All our (sub)processors are thoroughly assessed, certified and use EU storage location.
+All our (sub)processors are thoroughly assessed to ensure they meet the same or more stringent data protection and security standards.
 The list of processors used by Jobbatical is available to clients and selected prospects subject to NDA.

 Release Date: 23.04.2026